sapnanil7/One_Project_Each_Day_For_30Days/Day 4/readme.md

 <h2 align="center">Chatbot with Rasa and Python</h2>
 <h4 align="center">About the Chatbot</h4>
 <p align="center">
 This chatbot can give you the timezone of almost all cities.
-And it can reply to your questions in a preety witty way.
+And it can reply to your questions in a pretty witty way.

 </p>
 <h4 align="center">Future Scope</h4>